MKLab-ITI/pygrank/tutorials/contributing.md

 # :white_check_mark: Pull Checklist
 Before creating a pull request, make sure that your submission checks the following points:
-1. Any new classes and methods are documented and adhering to [Google docstring](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) conventions.
+1. There are docstring for new classes and methods adhering to [Google docstring](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) conventions.
+2. Run `python docgenerator.py` to automatically add new docstrings.
-2. All unit tests are passed with no errors, unless your purpose is to introduce new unit tests that reveal existing bugs.
+3. All unit tests are passed with no errors, unless your purpose is to introduce new unit tests that reveal bugs.
 Refrain from remodularizing the code unless absolutely necessary (creating new packages is fine).
+4. Unit tests provide 100% code coverage.
-3. When implementing new or existing research (we are more than happy to accomodate this), you are required to also update the library's [citations](!citations.md) and point to that research from the respective class docstring.
+5. When implementing new or existing research (we are more than happy to accomodate this), you are required to also update the library's [citations](!citations.md) and point to that research from the respective class's docstring.
-4. New code should maintain CamelCase notation for classes and lower_case_with_underscores for methods and variables.
+6. New code maintains CamelCase notation for classes and lower_case_with_underscores for methods and variables.
-5. New files are placed in what feels like appropriate packages.
+7. New files are placed in what feels like appropriate packages.
-6. **Optional.** Algorithm implementations should preferably exhibit near-linear (e.g. polylog-linear) running times to scale well.
+7. **Optional.** Algorithms exhibit near-linear
+(e.g. polylog-linear) running times and memory allocation to scale well to large graphs.

+# :pencil2: Implementing New Node Ranking Algorithms
+To create a new node ranking algorithm, you are required to subclass one of the classes found in `pygrank.algorithms.abstract_filters`:
+* `GraphFilter` identifies generic graph filters (is subclassed by the next two)
+* `RecursiveGraphFilter` identifies graph filters that can be described with a recursive formula
+* `ClosedFormGraphFilter` identifies graph filers that can be described in closed form

+New abstract classes (e.g. that define families of new algorithms) should be placed in the same module as the above.
+New algorithms should be placed in modules `pygrank.algorithms.[family]`, where *family* is either an existing or new submodule or a new one.
+For new submodules, make sure to provide access to their classes through `pygrank.algorithms.__init__.py` (this is **important**, as it helps `docgenerator.py` to  automatically create documentation for new algorithms).

+Do not forget to follow the previously outlined pull checklist before pulling new code.

+# :pencil2: Implementing New Evaluation Measures
+TODO